 8. Your case might be worth more than what the insurance adjuster says

 Unless you are an insurance adjuster or personal injury lawyer, it can be very hard to know how much money your accident is worth.

 For example, if you were in a car accident, you might have a few bruises, some scrapes, and a herniated disk.
 You might feel that these injuries are not too serious, and you might want to just take the money the insurance company is offering.
 We recommend against this.
 If your minor injuries don’t go away, you might need invasive surgeries or more extensive medical care.
 In some cases, your minor injuries might be masking a more serious injury.

-If you have accepted a settlement before the extent of your injuries are known, you can’t get a second settlement to cover any new costs you have.
-Our lawyers understand this, and can take into account possible risks or complications when getting settlements for our clients.
+If you have accepted a settlement before the extent of your injuries is known, you can’t get a second settlement to cover any new costs you have.
+Our lawyers understand this and can take into account possible risks or complications when getting settlements for our clients.

 If it is not clear which driver was at fault, you may still have a case.
 Our lawyers have helped people find answers and get compensation when the investigation by the police or sheriff could not determine fault.
 Our lawyers independently investigate accidents.
 They hire experts who can investigate accident scenes, inspect vehicles, and use technology to reconstruct the accident.
 These reconstructions help our lawyers build winning cases.

-The best thing you can do after a crash is take action.
-Evidence can be lost, and if you wait too long, your right to sue for pain and suffering and other damages can be lost.
-Protect your rights by hiring a lawyer.
+The best thing you can do after a crash is to take action.
+Evidence can be lost and if you wait too long, your right to sue for pain and suffering and other damages can be lost.
+Protect your rights by hiring an experienced accident lawyer.